Nestor J. Zaluzec

 Zaluzec at the ANL AAEM/SCEM in 2009.

-Nestor J. Zaluzec is an American scientist and inventor who worked at the University of Chicago and Argonne National Laboratory from 1979-2025 and is now a independent researcher.
+Nestor J. Zaluzec is an American scientist and inventor who worked at the University of Chicago and Argonne National Laboratory from 1979-2025 and is now an independent researcher.
 He invented and patented the Plasma Cleaner for Electron Microscopy the Scanning Confocal Electron Microscope and the π Steradian Transmission X-ray Detector for Electron-Optical Beam Lines and Microscopes.

 Career

 A Fellow of Oak Ridge National Laboratory (ORNL), the University of Chicago/CASE and Northwestern University/NAISE collaboratories, Zaluzec has and continues to hold the tripartite role of Senior Scientist, Educator and Inventor now having a Quondamship from Argonne and the University of Chicago.
 As an innovator, his research includes development state-of-the art of instrumentation and techniques for atomic resolution x-ray & electron spectroscopy, and electron microscopy.
 In addition to creating tools for science, as a researcher he also uses these bleeding edge technologies to study vexing problems in technologically important materials.
 His work over the last 50 years has included studies in the areas of structural phase transformation in metals, radiation damage in alloys, ceramic oxides for geologic immobilization of nuclear waste materials, elemental segregation in a wide range of materials ranging from metals and catalysts to semiconductors and superconductors, magnetic dichroism, studies of optical photovoltaics and plasmonics in coupled and hybrid nanostructures, and more recently photo-catalysts, bio-materials and the interaction of particles in nanofluidic systems.
 He continues to investigate how aberration-corrected instruments can be re-engineered to improve the sensitivity of spectroscopy in analytical, multi-modal, multi-dimensional, in-situ studies of hard and soft materials.
 He was one of the earliest to realize the potential impact of the Internet on science and established the TelePresence Microscopy Collaboratory, which has served as a model for outreach to both the scientific and education communities providing unencumbered access to scientific resources.
 In addition to his roles as an adjunct professor at various Illinois universities, he also strives to engage the next generation of scientists through his work with the Illinois Junior Academy of Science, where he continues to interact on a one-to-one basis with middle and high school students.